iaamp/awesome-ukraine-donations/README.md

 ## Related resources
 * [dkuznetsov/help-ukraine](https://github.com/dkuznetsov/help-ukraine) - A Curated List of Help Recepients - Organizations, Governments and Initiatives - for the People of Ukraine.
 Very similar to this list.
 Please take a look.
+* [bgruening/awesome-ukraine-support](https://github.com/bgruening/awesome-ukraine-support) - A list of resources and initiative to help the Ukraine.
+Similar list, focused not only on donations but also other resources are given.